 What is a PMO?

-It can either plan and manage projects directly (often referred to as a directive PMO).
-Or it can operate at a higher level, providing KPIs (Key Performance Indicators) and standardizing PM methods throughout the organization.
+It can either plan and manage projects directly (often referred to as a directive PMO), or it can operate at a higher level, providing KPIs (Key Performance Indicators) and standardizing PM methods throughout the organization.

-What is the role of a PMO?
-Set and monitor KPIs
+What are the roles of a PMO?

 Let’s take a closer look at each of these focuses.